NewChromantics/HeizenRadar_RayMon_NodeServer/README.md

 ---

-There is also the option to either move or delete the temporary files produced during a run.
+There is also the option to either move OR delete the temporary files produced during a run.

 Neither of these options will affect the Zip file.